 The Las Vegas Mini Gran Prix has three different go-kart racing tracks, including the longest go-kart track in Nevada.

 They even have Euro high-speed karts that go almost 50 mph.
-You must be 14 or older in order to ride the Euro karts.
+You must be 14 or older to drive the Euro karts.

-Unlimited ride wristbands are available for $28 for one hour, which is a pretty good deal for go-karts.
+Unlimited 1-hour ride wristbands are available and my boys loved it!
+I thought the price was a pretty good deal for go-karts.
 The Euro karts are an additional fee.

-It’s a fun way to spend an afternoon with the kids, but you probably want to avoid going in the heat of the summer!
+It’s a fun way to spend an afternoon with the kids, but you’ll want to avoid going in the heat of the summer!

 - Town Square Mall: This outdoor mall just south of the strip is one of our favorite spots to let the kids get some energy out.
 You’ll find a fun splash pad and playground complete with a hedge maze.
 The AMC movie theater at the mall also offers free summer movies.